pixelbrackets/patchbot/README.md

 ./vendor/bin/patchbot patch --branch-name=feature-1337-add-license-file --patch-name=template --repository-url=https://git.example.com/repository
 ```

-It is recommend to let a CI run all tests, that's why Patchbot creates a feature
+It is recommended to let a CI run all tests.
+That's why Patchbot creates a
-branch by default.
-If you want to review changes manually before the commit,
+feature branch by default.
+If you want to review complex changes manually before
-then use the `halt-before-commit` option:
+the commit is created, then use the `halt-before-commit` option:

 ```bash
 ./vendor/bin/patchbot patch --halt-before-commit --patch-name=template --repository-url=https://git.example.com/repository